chronicleworks/chronicle/docs/recording_provenance.md

 See [provenance concepts](./provenance_concepts.md#agent)

-Chronicle will have generated two `Agent` subtypes for us, `Person` and `Organization` as a graphql union called `Agent`.
+Chronicle will have generated two `Agent` subtypes for us, `Person` and `Organization` as a GraphQL union called `Agent`.
 The union also contains an untyped activity `ProvAgent`.
 The untyped agent can be potentially returned where the domain definition has evolved, see [evolving your domain](domain_modelling.md#evolution).

 The definition mutations `person` and `organization` will also have been created.
-See [domain modelling](./domain_modelling.md/#graphql_generation) for details on the generated graphql SDL.
+See [domain modelling](./domain_modelling.md/#graphql_generation) for details on the generated GraphQL SDL.

 ```graphql title="Define an organization agent with graphql"
 mutation {